ebolduc37/id-tools/README.md

 > Year print: AD1994

-According to the monthly identification framework of COMME des GARÇONS, the item should be a button-up in size M from the following...
+According to the monthly identification framework of COMME des GARÇONS, the item should be a button-up in size M from...

 + COMME des GARÇONS HOMME PLUS
   - Spring/Summer 1995 • Work